algoholics-ntua/Tech-Internships/README.md

-## How to land a technichal internship
+## How to land a technical internship

 ### Contents
 * [Writing your CV](#writing-your-cv)